-This Hamburger Soup was thrown together last minute while I was cold, in a hurry and to be completely honest, the tail end of the shopping cycle.
+This So Easy Hamburger Soup was thrown together last minute while I was cold, in a hurry and to be completely honest, the tail end of the shopping cycle.
 My pantry was looking a little bare and my hungry crew would want something to eat.

 You wanna know what was even better?
 Everyone LOVED it!
 It tasted great and it was extremely frugal.
 F.R.U.G.A.L.
 I think it cost our family less than $4 dollars to make and it fed our family of six not only supper, but a few of us had it for leftovers the next day.

-I made it in the crock pot (of course!) but you can cook it on the stove.
+I made it in the crock pot (of course!) but you can cook it on the stove (see FAQ below).
 I love the whole dump the ingredients in and walk away concept.
-(Which I am sure you gathered from our taco soup and cream of chicken soup!)
+(Which I am sure you gathered from our taco soup and Spicy Sausage Soup!)

-Do you have a slow cooker at home?
-I was talking with something through social media who did not have a slow cooker.
-Do me a favor.
+Do you have a crock pot at home?
+I was talking with someone who left a comment on a Facebook post who did not have a crock pot.
+Do me a favor, will ya?

-If you don't have a slow cooker you should get one.
-I use my slow cooker a few times a week.
+If you don't have a crock pot you should get one.
+I use my crock pot a few times a week.
 Without question.
 (Ask my family.)
-Here are a few ideas for a slow cooker.
+Here are a few ideas for a crock pot.
 There are programmable ones and simple ones.
 I personally go for the middle of the road slow cookers.

 So Easy Hamburger Soup

-- Placed browned hamburger, tomatoes, beef broth, water, carrots, corn, *onion, tomato sauce in crock pot on low for 6 hours.
+- Placed browned hamburger, tomatoes, beef broth, water, carrots, corn, *onion, tomato sauce in crock pot on low for 6-7 hours, high for 5

-- minutes before serving, add shells.
-Stir at least once.
+- 30 minutes before serving, add shells.
+Stir at least once 15 minutes in